kareemassad/SYSC3110-Scrabble/README.md

 ## User Manual

-Once the user chooses to play Scrabble (by running Model.Game.java), they will be asked to choose the number of players (between 2 and 4)
+Once the user chooses to play Scrabble (by running Model.ScrabbleGame.java), they will be asked to choose the number of players (between 2 and 4)

 The number of players will be created along with their ID, Scores, and Hands.
 The Model.Bag of available letters will be printed to the console then the game will automatically assign a rack of letters to each player.